-- 61. This public funding stream covers items not covered by the capital infrastructure portion of the funding base rate (see paragraph 86 below).
-Hence this stream covers two types of capital expenditure: (1) Capital expenditure to expand the infrastructure of existing campuses, or to construct new campuses; (2) Capital expenditure required to address capital infrastructure backlogs inherited from spending in the past. - 61.1 Introduce new capital expenditure and refurbishment as student numbers rise, as well as the increased maintenance costs consequent on rising numbers given the expansion in the college system.
-The maintenance situation (including the repair and updating of equipment)

-needs to be carefully monitored and funds for it specifically earmarked.
-The CIEG allocation must be dedicated to atleast a minimum of 10% for TVET College infrastructure to be compliant to disability needs.
+- 59. This public funding stream covers items not covered by the capital infrastructure portion of the funding rate (see paragraph 86 below).
+Hence this stream covers two types of capital expenditure: (1) Capital expenditure to expand the infrastructure of existing campuses, or to construct new campuses; (2) Capital expenditure required to address capital infrastructure backlogs inherited from spending in the past. - The Capital Infrastructure Efficiency Grant (CIEG) was introduced as earmarked grant by National Treasury for college new building and refurbishment as student numbers rise, as well as the increased maintenance costs consequent on rising numbers given the expansion in the college system.
+The maintenance situation (including the repair and updating of equipment) needs to be carefully monitored and funds for it specifically earmarked.
+Special conditions will be developed by DHET on the expenditure of CIEG.
+The CIEG allocation must be dedicated to an average of 10% for TVET College infrastructure to be compliant to disability needs. - 61.
+DHET must ensure that transparent and fair procedures are followed in the allocation of earmarked capital funding to colleges.

-- 61.2 Student residence should be funded through separate earmarked grant on a project basis.

-Development finance institutions and the banking sector should be encouraged to partner with institutions to provide loans matching the funding from the Ministry.
-Local government sponsorship may also be needed as well as provate/public sponsors must also be considered - 62.
-Earmarked capital funding may take a variety of forms, for example conditional grants declared in terms of the Division of Revenue Act, or matching grants involving joint investment with the private sector.
-Moreover, this type of funding is always conditional in the sense that it is earmarked for specific capital investments, where these investments are integrated into the strategic plans of colleges. - OHET must ensure that transparent and fair procedures are followed in the allocation of earmarked capital funding to colleges.
 However, it is not a requirement that all colleges be funded equitably with respect to this stream in every financial year.
 Targeting of particular colleges during particular years is thus permissible.
-However, in the medium to long term, the distribution of earmarked capital funding across colleges must be equitably pro-poor. - 64.
+However, in the medium to long term, the distribution of earmarked capital funding across colleges must be equitably pro-poor. - 62.
 Earmarked capital funding is an important means for making colleges more accessible for the physically disabled.
 DHET should ensure that sufficient earmarked capital funding is made available to adapt existing infrastructure in such a way that full access in this regard becomes possible.